-TMD is a tricky condition to diagnose, but with Dr. Stein’s knowledge and expertise, he can confirm a diagnosis and identify the potential underlying cause.
+TMD is a tricky condition to diagnose, but with Dr. Ivan & Allan Stein’s knowledge and expertise, they can confirm a diagnosis and identify the potential underlying cause.
 Most of our patients respond very well to their TMD treatment.

-Dr. Stein will work closely with you to find an approach that reduces or alleviates your symptoms.
-He generally feels that “less is often best” when it comes to treating TMJ problems.
+Drs.
+Stein will work closely with you to find an approach that reduces or alleviates your symptoms.
+They generally feel that “less is often best” when it comes to treating TMJ problems.
 What that means is that our team will start with the simplest, least invasive techniques before moving on to more invasive treatments.

 Contact Us Today